Ukraine seeks clues in killing of Kremlin critic

 Voronenkov is one of several Kremlin critics to die or be injured in mysterious circumstances.
 The Kremlin has staunchly denied accusations that it or its agents are targeting political opponents or had anything to do with the deaths.

-• In 2015, Putin critic Boris Nemtsov, a deputy prime minister in the late 1990s under President Boris Yeltsin, was shot in the back while walking in central Moscow.
+Putin critic Boris Nemtsov, a deputy prime minister in the late 1990s under President Boris Yeltsin, was one of those Kremlin critics.
+He was shot in the back while walking in central Moscow two years ago.

-Five suspects have been on trial in Moscow since October, with one accused of accepting cash to kill him.
-All have pleaded not guilty.

-Putin blamed extremists and protesters who he said were trying to stir internal strife in Russia.
-But people close to Nemtsov have expressed concern he was killed because of his opposition to the government.

-• Last month, Nemtsov's friend Vladimir Kara-Murza was in a coma after a suspected poisoning.
+Last month, Nemtsov's friend Vladimir Kara-Murza was in a coma after a suspected poisoning.
 Kara-Murza is part of Open Russia, an organization of anti-Putin activists who are calling for open elections, a free press and civil rights reforms.
 It was the second time in two years Kara-Murza fell into a coma after a suspected poisoning.

-• In 2013, Russian businessman Boris Berezovsky was found dead inside his house in Britain with a noose around his neck.
-His falling-out with the Russian government had left him self-exiled in the United Kingdom.

-The head of the group Estemirova worked for, Memorial, accused the Kremlin-backed Chechen leadership of ordering her killing.
-Chechen President Ramzan Kadyrov denied involvement, calling it a "monstrous crime" carried out to discredit his government.

-• In 2006, Anna Politkovskaya, a journalist critical of Russia's war in Chechnya, was gunned down at the entrance to her Moscow apartment.

-• Also in 2006, former Russian spy Alexander Litvinenko died a slow death from poisoning in Britain.
+In 2006, former Russian spy Alexander Litvinenko died a slow death from poisoning in Britain.
 In a deathbed statement, he blamed Putin for ordering his poisoning by means of the rare radioactive substance polonium-210, saying it was slipped into his tea at a London hotel.

-The Kremlin has always strongly denied the accusation, as have the two chief suspects, Andrei Lugovoy and Dmitri Kovtun.
-But a British inquiry into his death concluded that Putin and the Federal Security Service, the KGB's successor, likely ordered the poisoning.
+In that same year, Anna Politkovskaya, a journalist critical of Russia's war in Chechnya, was gunned down at the entrance to her Moscow apartment.

+The deaths have raised questions about the vulnerability of the government's critics.